mrussotti/Summit-Street-Fitness/README.md

 Project Goal: Replace the role of a bodybuilding coach in the form of a website
 Advantages:
-1) Convience.
+1) Convenience.
 An individual will be able to get coaching at will
 2) Cost.
 The service will be free
 3) Accuracy.
-We will provide sources and conflicting opinions on the scientific stances we take to maxamize muscle growth
+We will provide sources and conflicting opinions on the scientific stances we take to maximize muscle growth

 Sprints:
 1) Minimum functional working product